 Homage to the Information Technology Revolution: 1975 to 1985

-A series of video interviews with the players of the time—including John Sculley, Allan Alcorn, Daniel Kottke, Jack Tramiel, Chuck Peddle, Lee Felsenstein, and Steve Wozniak—will take visitors through the exhibition’s machines that made the history of the IT Revolution.
+A series of video interviews with the players of the time—including John Sculley, Allan Alcorn, Daniel Kottke, Jack Tramiel, Chuck Peddle, Lee Felsenstein, and Steve Wozniak—took visitors through the exhibition’s machines that made the history of the IT Revolution.
 Among them, the Programma 101 (Italy, Olivetti, 1965) and a very rare Apple-1 (Usa, Apple, 1976) complete with its original kit: the only “survivor” (there are no other examples known) with the original box sent from the Los Altos garage at Steve Jobs parents’ house, the original invoice featuring “Steven” as the salesman, a personal letter from Mr. Jobs to the customer and one of the first BASIC tapes without an Apple logo.
-For the first time in its history, the toolbox Steve Wozniak used to assemble the Apple-1 will be on display with his creation.
-Find the teaser trailer here.
+For the first time in its history, the toolbox Steve Wozniak used to assemble the Apple-1 was on display with his creation.
+The teaser trailer for the exhibit is here.

 This exhibit would not have been possible without the generosity of Marco Boglione and his staff.